 When it comes to insects, aphids and beetles prove to be the most problematic where bush beans are concerned.
-If you see a few on your beans, simply pick them off by hand and drop them into some soapy water.
-If there's too many to remove by hand, spray the bugs away with your garden hose or apply some insecticidal soap to your crop.
+If you see a few beetles on your beans, simply pick them off by hand and drop them into some soapy water.
+If there's too many to remove by hand, simply spray the bugs away with your garden hose.

 Common Diseases for Bush Beans

-Bush beans are subject to bacterial disease and fungi, such as white mold, mosaic virus, anthracnose and bean blight.
+Bush beans are subject to diseases such as white mold, mosaic virus, anthracnose and bean blight.
 To avoid all of these conditions and others, rotate your bean crops rather than planting your beans in the same spot year after year.
 Leave adequate room around your plants for air circulation as well.

-Water the roots of your beans but try to avoid getting the foliage wet and don't harvest or work with your bean plants while they are wet with irrigation rainwater.
+Water at the base of your plants but try to avoid getting the foliage wet and don't harvest or work with your bean plants while they are wet with irrigation rainwater.
 Doing so can accidentally spread fungi and bacteria from one plant to another.

 If you see a bean plant start to wilt or look unhealthy, remove and destroy it before it can affect other plants.
 If fungi or bacteria have already spread to most of your plants, you'll need to treat them.

-You can combat fungi and bacteria with a copper fungicide or chlorothalonil.
+You can combat fungal and bacterial poblems with a copper fungicide or chlorothalonil.
 Apply your chosen treatment according to the package directions.
 You'll typically need to reapply the treatment at seven- to 10-day intervals.

 Whenever you are fighting a plant disease, consider consulting your local garden center or agricultural extension.
 The experts there will know exactly what plant problems are prevalent in your area and how to safely treat them on food crops.